 Prof. Anderson received his Ph.D. in Computer Science in 1997 at the University of California, Irvine.

 In the distant past, Prof. Anderson played trombone for 15 years and now lives vicariously as a musician via his three children who are all learning piano and are now branching out to other instruments.
-In his copious spare time, Prof. Anderson loves to read science fiction and fantasy novels and to teach his kids how to program.
+In his copious spare time, Prof. Anderson loves to read science fiction and fantasy novels and, in the distant past, to teach his kids how to program.
+He also spends time with the community on Mastodon.

 Prof. Anderson is broadly interested in the fields of software engineering, hypermedia, computer-supported cooperative work, and human-computer interaction.
 He is currently working on projects related to crisis informatics, software architecture, and the design and implementation of data-intensive software systems.

 Dr. Anderson was PI or Co-PI on the following NSF and DARPA Grants:

 - Mining and Understanding Bug Fixes to Address Application-Framework Protocol Defects ($1.6M) DARPA MUSE Program.